 Gluten Free Flour: I do NOT recommend using a store-bought blend for this recipe.
 While you may be tempted to take a shortcut, I highly recommend blending your own mix for this recipe.
 The flours I use in this recipe are also used in my own gluten-free flour blend and should be staples in every gluten-free pantry.

 - Super Fine Brown Rice Flour: The brown rice flour gives the pretzels their structure.
-I recommend using a super fine brown rice flour since regular ground brown rice flour will give the pretzels a gritty texture.
+I recommend using super fine brown rice flour since regular ground brown rice flour will give the pretzels a gritty texture.
 I do NOT recommend using white rice flour since it is lower in protein and will cause a gummy texture in the dough.

-- Tapioca Starch/Flour: Tapioca starch/flour gives baked goods a chewy texture as well as the contributes to the browning.
+- Tapioca Starch/Flour: Tapioca starch/flour gives baked goods a chewy texture as well as contributes to the browning.

 Whole Milk: I have tested this recipe with water and whole milk and highly recommend using whole milk if you can.
 The casein found in whole milk mimics gluten and helps to create the structure of the pretzels.
+To make this soft pretzel recipe dairy free, replace the whole milk with 225 grams of water (or sparkling water) and 10 grams of apple cider vinegar.
+Please be aware your pretzels may be thin and not as fluffy.
+Using dairy milk is an option but remember, they do not contain casein like whole milk so the pretzels won't brown as much.

 Equipment needed to make Gluten Free Soft Pretzels